EnigmaCurry/d.rymcg.tech/README.md

 Note that you *could* put a wildcard record on your root domain, ie.
-`*.example.com`, however if you did this you would not be able to use the domain for a second instance, nor for anything else, but if are willing to dedicate the domain this single instance, go ahead.
+`*.example.com`, however if you did this you would not be able to use the domain for a second instance, nor for anything else, but if are willing to dedicate the domain to this single instance, go ahead.

-If you don't want to do a wildcard, you can just create several records for each of the domains your apps will use, but this might mean you need to come back and add several more records later as you install more projects.
+If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but this might mean that you need to come back and add several more records later as you install more projects, and also may break some of the assumptions in the (optional) Makefiles.

 ### Notes on firewall

 This system does not include a network firewall of its own.
 You are expected to provide this in your host networking environment.
-(Note: `ufw` is NOT recommended for use with docker, nor any firewall located on the same host machine as Docker.
+(Note: `ufw` is NOT recommended for use with Docker, nor any other firewall directly located on the same host machine as Docker.
 You should prefer an external dedicated firewall [ie. your cloud provider], or none at all.)

 All traffic flows through Traefik.
-The network ports you will need to allow are listed in [traefik/docker-compose.yaml](traefik/docker-compose.yaml) in the `Entrypoints` section.
+The network ports you need to allow are listed in [traefik/docker-compose.yaml](traefik/docker-compose.yaml) in the `Entrypoints` section.
 You can add or remove these entrypoints as you see fit.

-You will need to open these (default) ports in your firewall (adapt as you add or remove entrypoints):
+You need to open these (default) ports in your firewall (adapt as you add or remove entrypoints):

    | Type   | Protocol | Port Range | Description                      |